xwpken/opensees-shm-tesseract/README.md

 \qquad i=1,\ldots,12.
 ```

 The complete model therefore has $24$ corrosion parameters.
-The `section-properties` Tesseract maps each pair to its corroded section properties, and the resulting area $A_i$ is passed directly to the corresponding `OpenSees` truss element as a registered DDM parameter:
+The `section-properties` Tesseract maps each pair to its corroded section properties, and the resulting area $A_i$ is passed directly to the corresponding `OpenSees` truss element as a registered DDM parameter.
+The response history is evaluated under a cyclic loading, and the objective is set as the discrete hysteretic work $W$.
+The complete forward map can be summarized as:

 ```math
 \boldsymbol\theta